Fine Art Impressionist Artist

 Artistic Journey

 Today, his brush captures the many faces of Myanmar: misty morning markets, golden pagodas bathed in monsoon light, nostalgic village scenes from a bygone era, traditional water festivals, and the quiet dignity of daily rituals.
-Through fluid, confident strokes in watercolor, oil, and acrylic, he continues practicing the impressionist tradition passed down by his masters, rendering the authentic spirit, timeless beauty, and living culture of Myanmar onto canvas.
+Through fluid, confident strokes in oil, acrylic and watercolor, he continues practicing the impressionist tradition passed down by his masters, rendering the authentic spirit, timeless beauty, and living culture of Myanmar onto canvas.